INFOSYS300/rpa-solution/README.md

 # Project Overview

 This project aims to automate the analysis of movies to aid in the risk assessment of future movie projects.
 The RPA-based solution scans the box office movies from the previous month and provides their domestic and worldwide grosses alongside studio, director and producer information.
-The solution also provides information on the top five highest-grossing movies for each director who had a film in the box office list.
+The solution also provides information on the highest-grossing movies for each director who had a film in the box office list.

 # Prerequisites